Plan A Trip

 Le Meridien Chambers Minneapolis

-Like its Big Apple counterpart, the Minneapolis location of this sleek boutique hotel feels like a luxury residence, complete with original artworks in the highly refined interiors and D’Amico Kitchen, a casual contemporary Italian restaurant.
+Like its Big Apple counterpart, the Minneapolis location of this sleek boutique hotel feels like a luxury residence, complete with original artworks in the highly refined interiors and Mercy Bar & Dining Room,

-The city’s largest hotel, complete with glass and marble lobby, Convention Center access, swimming pool, health club, restaurants and shops, spans a full city block, equally accommodating business travelers, families and conventioneers.
+The city's largest hotel was renovated in 2017 and is complete with a modern and sophisticated lobby, swimming pool, health club, restaurants and shops, spans a full city block, equally accommodating business travelers, families and conventioneers.

 Hyatt Regency Minneapolis